-- I defined words, phrases, and concepts like Yin & Yang Approaches to Management, Transaction Avoidance Syndrome, and Hollowed-Out Engagement (find more on my Definitions page).
+- I defined words, phrases, and concepts like Yin & Yang Approaches to Management, Transaction Avoidance Syndrome, and Hollowed-Out Engagement (you can read more terms on my Definitions page).

-- I recorded and wrote down my thoughts, which I’m now starting to publish as blog posts.
+- I recorded and wrote down my thoughts, which I’m now publishing as blog posts.

-- I also pivoted my business into a very specific niche: helping natural health practitioners to evaluate the strategic goals for their practice.
+- I also pivoted my business into a very specific niche: helping business owners to evaluate their strategic goals.

 Rather than seeing this year in terms of quantitative measures (net profit, more customers, increased growth — most of which did not improve), I was able to zoom out and see the qualitative measures (stronger relationships, better self-awareness, meaningful work, incredible personal growth).

 So yes, I experienced trauma, and it continues to affect #MeToo.
 I’m a business owner who has had tremendous success and tremendous failure.
 But I no longer feel ashamed to speak the truth, because truth is a powerful motivator to create positive change.

 (And check out 2017: My Business Year In Review!)

 How about you?
 Have you felt embarrassed or ashamed about business failures?
 Does the #MeToo phenomenon impact you as a business owner?

 Feel free to share a comment, or contact me directly.

 Interested in hearing how you can make your workplace more effective?
 Find out more here.